laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 >}}

 ## How to insert data in one to one relationship in database?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/how-to-insert-data-in-one-to-one-relationship-in-database.png"
+alt="How to insert data in one to one relationship in database?" caption="How to insert data in one to one relationship in database?"
+>}}
 After we created a One-To-One relationship between both Users table and Profiles table and added ***`hasOne`*** inside ***`User Model`***, also we added the inverse relationship inside ***` Profile Model`*** by adding ***`belongsTo`*** to it.

 The time has come to find out how the data is saved in the database while we use this relationship.